JeffersonLab/clas12-timeline/qa-physics/README.md

     * the timeline is just a list of the 6 sectors; clicking on one of them will show plots of N/F, N, F, and livetime, for each epoch
-      * the horizontal axis of these plots is a file index, defined as the run number plus a small offset (<1) proportional to the file number
+      * the horizontal axis of these plots is a file index, defined as the run number plus a small offset (<1) proportional to the time bin
     * the N/F plots include the cut lines: here you can zoom in and see how well-defined the cut lines are for each epoch
       * if there are any significant 'jumps' in the N/F value, the cut lines may be